Tech-Phantoms-2022/dashboard_main/README.md

 # Dashboard Page
+<h4> This is a project created to display database(db) in a tabular format. </h4>

-<p>  Admin Dashboard for Cybercell to keep track of suspicious messages on the messaging platform. </p>
+<p> Illustration of Admin Dashboard for Cybercell to keep track of suspicious messages on the messaging platform. </p>

 ## Setup